What is a Level Score?

 Your Home screen shows:

-- EP earned vs target — your raw numbers
+- EP earned vs target — your Raw EP numbers, always uncompressed

 - Workout count — how many sessions this week